 Royal Statistical Society retains the right to prevent you from accessing the website or any of the services provided through the website, without prejudice to any of our accrued rights, where we in our reasonable discretion consider that you are contravening our Acceptable Use Policy or any other term or condition of these

 Requests for permission to reproduce material from this website should be addressed to us as follows:

 Text and all other types of material:

-Other individuals and organisations wishing to make the Significance magazine content accessible through their websites are encouraged to create hypertext links to the required content on this website.
+Other individuals and organisations wishing to make the Royal Statistical Society content accessible through their websites are encouraged to create hypertext links to the required content on this website.

 This website uses Google Analytics, a web analytics service provided by Google, Inc. ("Google").
 Google Analytics uses "cookies", which are text files placed on your computer, to help the website analyze how users use the site.
 The information generated by the cookie about your use of the website (including your IP address) will be transmitted to and stored by Google on servers in the United States.
 Google will use this information for the purpose of evaluating your use of the website, compiling reports on website activity for website operators and providing other services relating to website activity and internet usage.
 Google may also transfer this information to third parties where required to do so by law, or where such third parties process the information on Google's behalf.
 Google will not associate your IP address with any other data held by Google.

 Royal Statistical Society has prepared the content of this website responsibly and carefully, but disclaims all warranties, express or implied, as to the accuracy of the information contained in any of the materials on this website or on other linked websites or on any subsequent links.
 This includes, but is not by way of limitation: